 Burkholderia pseudomallei is an environmental saprophyte found in soil and stagnant water 6.
 The organism can enter the body directly though cuts/wounds or be inhaled in dust 6.

 The organism survives within the cytoplasm of macrophages which ingest it, and it may thus remain dormant for many years 6.

-Although the majority of infective changes visible on radiology are due to abscess formation, clinical presentation has been thought to be due impart at least to an endotoxin, explaining by clinical presentation can be greater than expected from physical or imaging findings, although animal models have thus far failed to identify such a toxin 4,6.
+Although the majority of infective changes visible on radiology are due to abscess formation, clinical presentation has been thought to be due, in part at least, to an endotoxin.
+This would explain how the clinical presentation can be more severe than would be expected from physical or imaging findings alone, although animal models have thus far failed to identify such a toxin 4,6.